mpbraendli/dabtools/README.md

 http://sdr.osmocom.org/trac/wiki/rtl-sdr and the latter should be available via your distribution's package manage (e.g. libfftw3-dev).

+The tools use CMake to create a makefile.
+Build steps

+1. mkdir build
+2. cd build
+3. cmake ..
+4. make

 ## Other ETI tools

-OpenDigitalRadio maintains a list of other open source ETI tools here:
+Opendigitalradio maintains a list of other open source ETI tools here:

 http://wiki.opendigitalradio.org/Ensemble_Transport_Interface

 ## Copyright

-dabtools is written by Dave Chapman <dave@dchapman.com>
+dabtools is written by Dave Chapman <dave@dchapman.com>, with modifications by Matthias P. Braendli <matthias@mpb.li>

 Large parts of the code are copied verbatim (or with trivial modifications) from David Crawley's OpenDAB and hence retain his